gutenbergtools/gutenbergsite/site/about/background/50years.md

 - [The History and Philosophy of Project Gutenberg by Michael Hart](/about/background/history_and_philosophy.html) (1992)

-- Project Gutenberg Books by Marie Lebert covering the history of Project
+- Project Gutenberg eBooks by Marie Lebert covering the history of Project
 Gutenberg:
   - in English (2008): [Project Gutenberg (1971-2008)](https://www.gutenberg.org/ebooks/27045).
   - in French (2008): [Le Projet Gutenberg (1971-2008)](https://www.gutenberg.org/ebooks/27046), in French (2008).